belinda-allan/belinda-allan/README.md

 - 👋 Hi, I’m @belinda-allan
-- 👀 I’m interested in personal knowledge management, education, ICT in education, online and blended learning and building tiny houses
+- 👀 I’m interested in Linux, personal knowledge management, education, ICT in education, online and blended learning and building tiny houses
 - 🌱 I’m currently learning personal knowledge management and building tiny houses (in a van)
 - 💞️ I’m looking to collaborate on PKM, smart notes, 2nd brain ideas
 - 📫 How to reach me here on GitHub, twitter-belinda_allan_